 In the 80s, Ronald Reagan responded to bad economic times with a tax cut.
 Dubbed “trickle down economics,” it masterfully did the trick, with the economy smartly rebounding, ushering in a period of prolonged economic prosperity.

-An alternate strategy for economic recovery is for government to spend their way out of it—even if it means massive deficit spending.
+An alternate strategy for economic recovery is for the government to spend its way out of it—even if it means massive deficit spending.
 Of course, part two of the theory is that once good times return, the budget needs to be balanced and the deficit eliminated.
 (Like that’s going to happen.)

-With this in mind, imagine my shock and dismay last week, when the governor of Michigan (which leads the nation in unemployment, with 1 out of every 9 workers unemployed) announced that she was going to save much of the funds allocated to Michigan—because we might need them even more in the future then we do now.
+With this in mind, imagine my shock and dismay last week, when the governor of Michigan (which leads the nation in unemployment, with one out of every nine workers unemployed) announced that she was going to save much of the funds allocated to Michigan—because we might need them even more in the future then we do now.

 I am seeing early signs that things are beginning to turnaround, but the stimulus plan doesn’t deserve the credit—it struck out.

 Do you like this post?
 Want to read more?
-Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.
+Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.